-The accompanying proxy, mailed together with this proxy statement, is solicited by and on behalf of the board of directors of HMS Income Fund, Inc. (the "Company") for use at the 2017 annual meeting of our stockholders and at any adjournment or postponement thereof.
+This proxy statement is furnished in connection with the solicitation of proxies by and on behalf of the board of directors of HMS Income Fund, Inc. (the "Company") for use at the 2019 annual meeting of our stockholders and at any adjournment or postponement thereof.
 References in this proxy statement to "we," "us," "our" or like terms also refer to the Company.
 The mailing address of our principal executive offices is 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
-We expect to mail this proxy statement, the accompanying proxy and our annual report on Form 10-K (the "Form 10-K") for the year ended December 31, 2016 to our stockholders of record as described below on or about June 26, 2017.
+This proxy statement, the form of proxy card and our annual report on Form 10-K (as amended, the "Form 10-K") for the year ended December 31, 2018 are being furnished to our stockholders of record as described below via the internet on or about June 20, 2019.
+In addition, a Notice of Annual Meeting of Stockholders and a Notice of Internet Availability of Proxy Materials are being mailed to our stockholders of record on or about June 20, 2019

-Important Notice Regarding the Availability of Proxy Materials for the 2017 Annual Meeting of Stockholders (the "Annual Meeting") to be Held on September 14, 2017
+Important Notice Regarding the Availability of Proxy Materials for the 2019 Annual Meeting of Stockholders (the "Annual Meeting") to be Held on September 11, 2019

-This proxy statement, the form of proxy card and our Form 10-K are available in the SEC Filings section of our website at www.hinessecurities.com/bdcs/hms-income-fund/sec-filings/.
+This proxy statement, the form of proxy card and our Form 10-K are available in the SEC Filings section of our website at www.hinessecurities.com/past-offerings/hms-income-fund/sec-filings/.
 Stockholders may also obtain a copy of these materials by writing to HMS Income Fund, Inc., Attention: Ryan T. Sims, Chief Financial Officer and Secretary, 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
 Upon payment of a reasonable fee, stockholders may also obtain a copy of the exhibits to our Form 10-K.

 All properly executed proxies representing shares of common stock, par value \$0.001 per share, of the Company (the "Common Stock") received prior to the annual meeting will be voted in accordance with the instructions marked thereon.
-If no specification is made, the shares of Common Stock will be voted "FOR" the proposal to elect each of the director nominees and "FOR" the proposal to ratify the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm.
+If no specification is made, the shares of Common Stock will be voted "FOR" the proposal to elect each of the director nominees and "FOR" the proposal to ratify the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
 Any stockholder who has given a proxy has the right to revoke it at any time prior to its exercise.
 Stockholders who execute proxies may revoke them with respect to a proposal by attending the annual meeting and voting his or her shares of Common Stock in person, or by submitting a letter of revocation or a later-dated proxy to the Company at the above address prior to the date of the annual meeting.